DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### J

 #####JavaScript
 JavaScript is a scripting language originally developed by Netscape mainly for use as code within a web page.
 JavaScript is very popular for common tasks such as validating data entry forms within a web page before they are submitted to the server.
 JavaScript can also alter the way a page looks by dynamically changing CSS format settings within its page.
-JavaScript library providing a set of convenience methods for programmers in order to dynamically manipulate webpages.
+JavaScript library providing a set of convenience methods for programmers in order to dynamically manipulate web pages.
 JavaScript is not the same as Java, a high level programming language.

-#####JPEG or JPG (Joint Photographic Expert Group)
+#####JPEG or JPG (Joint Photographic Experts Group)
 A file format used for storing images.
 The JPEG/JPG format uses a palette of millions of colors and is primarily intended for photographic images.
 The internal compression **algorithm** of the JPEG/JPG format, unlike the GIF format, actually throws out superfluous information, which is why JPEG/JPG files containing photographic images end up smaller than GIF files containing photographic images.

 ### K

 #####KF8
 KF8 is the latest ebook format used by Amazon for its Kindle hardware.
 See also AZW.

 #####Kindle
 Kindle is a set of handheld devices and software capable of reading ebooks, particularly Amazons AZW file format.
 The Kindle product range is manufactured and developed by Amazon.
 Kindle Fire is the multifunctional, full color tablet in this same range.